 Parameter View displays anomaly detection statistics for all the parameters.
 Click the parameter name in the left-side nagivation bar to see details for this paramter.

 HMM Learning Stage: The stage which the HMM learning process is in.
 It can be one of the following:

 - Building—Sample collection is completed, and is building the mathematical models.
 Note: This phase last only a few seconds.

 - Testing—In this phase, the system collects 500 samples for this argument, and tests them against the mathematical model.
 If 5% of the samples for this argument are recognized as anomalies, this mathematical model is considered invalid.
-The system will collect more samples to update the model.
+The system will discard the learning results and rebuild the mathematical model.

 - Running—The system enters this stage after the testing has completed successfully.
 FortiWeb will use this mathematical model to evaluate all new samples for this argument.
 If the samples are anomalies, the system will employ the second anomaly detection layer to verify whether the anomaly is an attack and take the corresponding action.